Pseudonymisation Tool#

 Experimental command line DICOM tools.

-Provides an extra argument –pseudo to the dicom anonymise CLI.
-If you wish to utilise standard anonymisation, please instead use pymedphys dicom anonymise as opposed to pymedphys experimental dicom anonymise.
+If you wish to utilise standard anonymisation, please instead use pymedphys dicom anonymise as opposed to pymedphys experimental dicom pseudonymise.

 [-k [KEYWORD [KEYWORD ...]]]